Azure/maximo/README.md

 oc get csv -n mas-nonprod-core
 ```

-Once it says succeeded for MAS, the Truststore and the Common Service Operator (ignore the Service Binding Operator) it is time to install Maximo.
+Once it says succeeded for MAS, the Truststore and the Common Service Operator (ignore the Service Binding Operator) it is time to install MAS.

-Pull down the maximo service YAML file and export variables that will be updated within the file:
+Pull down the mas service YAML file and export variables that will be updated within the file:

 ```bash
 export clusterName=myclustername